 Required Courses for SIM Majors Only

-THUR 1:30 – 6:30 pm C. Bi, D. Moser, N. Sturiale, T. Yamamoto
+THUR 1:30 – 6:20 pm E. Buckholtz, M. Hernandez Motaghy, D. Moser, T. Yamamoto

 This is a studio class in which individuals and groups present and discuss work in media of their choice such as audio, video, computer, performance, publishing, and production of events that interrelate media.
 Each week, student presentations of work are organized into performances, discussions, workshops, and exhibitions produced by students who select, schedule and technically support the presentation.
 This course repeats every semester and is required for all SIM Majors.
 It is not available to non SIM Majors.